 Bradley Field is on Clark Ferguson Drive.
 Coach Ferguson’s was North Kansas City’s first modern baseball coach starting the program in 1947 and coaching until the early 1960’s.
 Ferguson was a passionate advocate for sports coaching multiple sports at Northtown and also helping to found the NKCA youth baseball program.

 According to The Baseball Cube, there have been 10 players from Northtown to be drafted by professional baseball.
 Four of those played in professional baseball and two of those made the major leagues.
-The late Bill Kelso and Joe Presko.
+Bill Kelso and Joe Presko.

 Special thanks to Bob Hiatt, Jessica Thomas, The City of North Kansas City, and The Hornet’s Buzz for contributions to this page.
 If you have more Hornet history you’d like to add to this page, please send it to me.

 Hornets District Titles

 1984 ⚾ 1985 ⚾ 1987 ⚾ 1988 ⚾ 1989 ⚾ 1992 ⚾ 1993 ⚾ 1998 ⚾ 2000 ⚾ 2007